 Occipital Nerve Injection

-The greater and lesser occipital nerves are located on the back of the head just above the neck area on each side.
-They emerge from between bones of the upper neck and travel through the muscles at the back of the head into the scalp.
+Traveling through the muscles located at the back of the head, into the scalp, the greater and lesser occipital nerves are located just above the neck area on both sides, emerging from between the upper neck bones.
 Inflammation or irritation of these nerves can cause one-sided headaches known as occipital neuralgia.
 An occipital nerve injection delivers an anesthetic and steroid around the occipital nerves and their surrounding structures.
 The procedure can take up to 10-20 minutes, plus approximately 15 minutes of recovery time.

 Hip Joint Injections